JackowiakJacekBartek/Remote-Microshell/README.md

 'ls -l -a' - List all the files in the current working directory 'mkdir name' - Create a folder
 'rm -r name' - Remove a folder
-'cat plik' - Read a file
+'cat file_name' - Read a file
-'wc -c plik' - How many chars
+'wc -c file_name' - How many chars in a file
 'date', 'echo', 'ifconfig', 'iwconfig', 'hostname'
 You can use all avaible arguments in this programs like 'wc --help' 'exit' to shutdown server and client\n";